Goods shed

-A goods shed is a railway building designed for storing goods before or after carriage in a train.
+A goods shed is a railway building designed for storing goods before, after, and during loading to and unloading from a train.
 A typical goods shed will have a track running through it to allow goods wagons to be unloaded under cover, although sometimes they were built alongside a track with possibly just a canopy over the door.
 There will also be a door to move goods to or from road wagons and vans, this sometimes is parallel to the rail track, or sometimes on the side opposite the rail track.
 Inside the shed will generally be a platform and sometimes a small crane to allow easier loading and unloading of wagons.

 Double track

 Some goods sheds had more than one track.
 If one were not adjacent to the unloading platform then the method of working the second siding would be to first empty the wagons adjacent to the platform, and then open the doors on their far side to access those on the second track.
 Planks or portable bridges were normally provided for this purpose.